Faryl Smith: After Universal

-Smith continued to perform publicly, appearing at assorted sporting, charitable, and other events.
+Smith continued to perform publicly in the late 2010s, appearing at assorted sporting, charitable, and other events. as well as being a contestant on a 2017 episode of Pointless Celebrities.
 Sporting events at which Smith performed included the FA Community Shield match in 2015 at Wembley, the Checkatrade Trophy at Wembley in 2018, and a Six Nations match at Twickenham in 2019.